-These data stewards locate and acquire data and metadata, convert these to the DES adopted by StreamNet, perform Quality Assurance/Quality Control (QA/QC), provide related GIS information, and assist with development and utilization of database systems within agencies to streamline the data flow process.
+These data stewards locate and acquire data and metadata, convert these to the DES adopted by StreamNet, perform Quality Assurance/Quality Control (QA/QC, see StreamNet Quality Assurance and Quality Control Plan version February 7, 2022), provide related GIS information, and assist with development and utilization of database systems within agencies to streamline the data flow process.
 Once these data are properly formatted and validated, these data are then submitted to the StreamNet database at PSMFC, where they are quality checked and managed so they become available to the StreamNet online data query systems.
 These data are then made publicly available for viewing and downloading in standardized format through the project website, www.streamnet.org.
-The data submitted by these data stewards may also include data from other agencies and tribes, because state agencies often collect data from partners to calculate estimates, metrics, or indicators that are reporting on CAP Fish HLIs query (CAX data system).
+Data submitted by data stewards may also include data from other agencies and tribes, because state agencies often collect data from partners to summarize Fish Monitoring Data (FMD) (trends) and calculate metrics or indicators that are reported on CAP Fish HLIs queries.